 So we'll see what happens.

-But again, I go back to what Cohn acknowledged on the stand that he told everybody that Trump wasn't involved at all.
+But again, I go back to what Cohn acknowledged on the stand that he told everybody that Trump wasn't involved at all, but not that an NDA is a crime, which we've talked at length about.

-And there's a lot of back and forth, and I'm not surprised to see that I think the judge is wavering towards against again the prosecution there.
+And there's a lot of back and forth, and I'm not surprised to see that I think the judge is wavering towards against, again, the prosecution there.

-Um we've seen ruling after ruling here, Sean, and this is the one thing I can tell you coming out of this court, looking at objections, looking at what's been sustained, what's been granted.
+We've seen ruling after ruling here, Sean, and this is the one thing I can tell you coming out of this court, looking at objections, looking at what's been sustained, what's been granted.

 Everything is always leaning towards the prosecution, and it's an unfair advantage.

-It's what you can only see when you're here and see how much uh the objections are just ignored and overruled.
+It's what you can only see when you're here and see how much the objections are just ignored and overruled.

 Okay.